LS passes Finance Bill; completes budgetary exercise for FY23 | Business

 ''Instead, we put more money where multiplier effect would be maximum,'' she said while referring to the Budget's focus on raising capital expenditure.
 The Budget 2022-23 raised Capex by 35.4 per cent to Rs 7.5 lakh crore to continue the public investment-led recovery of the pandemic battered economy.
 Observing that the Modi government believes in lowering taxes, she said the reduction in corporate tax has ''helped the economy, government and companies, and we are seeing the progress''.
 She said Rs 7.3 lakh crore has been collected as corporate tax so far this fiscal.

-She further said that IFSC in Gujarat is making steady progress, and several global funds and insurance companies are setting up offices in the International Financial Services Centre at Gujarat International Finance Tec-City (GIFT).
+She further said that IFSC in Gujarat is making steady progress, and several global funds and insurance companies are setting up offices at the International Financial Services Centre in Gujarat International Finance Tec-City (GIFT).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)